 To cancel a lesson, simply log into your MindBody account and click the “My Schedule” tab.
 From there, you can view your schedule and cancel any lessons.
 Or you can contact your instructor or the office for help.

-Once you create an account / log into your account, simply click the appropriate tab at the top of the page for the type of lesson you are looking for (Private 1:1 / In Home Lessons or Parent & Child 6 week sessions).
+Once you create a MindBody account / log into your account, simply click the appropriate tab at the top of the page for the type of lesson you are looking for (Private 1:1 / In Home Lessons or Parent & Child 6 week sessions).
 You will be shown the availability based on the schedule criteria you gave.

 Yes we do!
 Make sure you check the box that opts you in to receive promotional emails and our monthly newsletter.
 The newsletter will provide you with swimming tips, enrollment dates and promotions.
 We won’t clutter your inbox, we promise 🙂